robbalmbra/RomBuilder/docker/README.md

 * CUSTOM_CCACHE_DIR -  Specifies alternative directory for ccache to save relevant files into for the build
 * MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
 Default is enabled.
 * CCACHE_SIZE - Defines in gigabytes the size of ccache.
 Default is 70 gigabytes.
-* TEST_BUILD=1 - Disable telegram automatic update to group
+* TEST_BUILD=1 - Disable telegram automatic update to group and mega upload.
 * DATE_REVERT - Specifies the date that the repo will pull before the specified date; e.g `2020-03-01 00:00`
 * CUSTOM_LUNCH_COMMAND - Overrides default lunch command.
 Default is lunch.
 * CUSTOM_MKA_COMMAND - Sets custom make command.
 Notes - {device} changes to device name and {user_debug} defaults to rom debug type.